BluboLab/blubo/README.md

 ## How to setup:

-1. On a clean installation of Raspbian 11 Bullseye, install Git and download the repo:
+1. On a clean installation of Raspbian 11 Bullseye, download the repo:
 ```
 git clone https://github.com/BluboLab/blubo.git
 ```